 Update on Prostatectomy Versus Observation Trials – Summary:

 Gerald L. Andriole, MD, who served on the cause of death ascertainment committee for the Prostate Intervention Versus Observation Trials (PIVOT), discusses PIVOT and criticisms to the trial design.
-Additionally, he analyzes similar trials testing definitive versus non-definitive treatment in low-risk disease.
+He then analyzes similar trials testing definitive versus non-definitive treatment in low-risk disease.

 PIVOT Objective and Results